Collect Kubernetes logs and forward them to Loki

 - Ensure that you are familiar with logs labelling when working with Loki.

-- Identify where you will write collected logs.
+- Identify where to write collected logs.
 You can write logs to Loki endpoints such as Grafana Loki, Grafana Cloud, or Grafana Enterprise Logs.

 - Be familiar with the concept of Components in Alloy.